therekrab/autopilot/docs/source/technical.rst

 This is **exactly** what we needed!
 This gives us the maximum velocity at some distance to still be within the jerk constraint.
-But there's one more step to be done: we still need to compensate for robot motion.
+But there's one more step to be done: we still need to compensate for current speeds.

-We **always** want to travel along the path, so we *never* permit motion that doesn't follow the path.
-But if the robot is at rest, we don't want to instantly command some the max velocity.
+If the robot is at rest, we don't want to instantly command the max velocity.
 We need to approach the goal velocity, which is where the acceleration constraint comes into play.

 .. important::
    For the rest of this section, I use "velocity" when I refer to